rudradesai200/Online_Courses_CSE_IITM/content/courses/_index.md

 # Available Online Courses

-Following courses are currently offered online.
+Please scroll down to view all the courses currently offered online.
+Each course contains detailed information about the course, lecture links and quizzes for practise.
 More courses will be added soon.

 Please reach out to [csoffice@cse.iitm.ac.in](mailto:csoffice@cse.iitm.ac.in) in case of query